The $\alpha$--regression for compositional data: a unified framework for standard, temporal and spatial regression models including compositional predictors: The --spatial regression models

-The choice of the optimal values of $\alpha$ and of $k$ is again data-driven and can be performed via the leave one out cross validation (LOOCV) protocol, where the metric of performance is again the KLD.
+The choice of the optimal values of $\alpha$ and of $k$ is again data--driven and can be performed via CV, but this time the spatial 10--fold CV protocol is employed, where the metric of performance is again the KLD.

+The \textit{R} package \textsf{blockCV} \citep{blockcv2019} implements spatial CV techniques designed to address the spatial autocorrelation inherent in geographical data.
+Unlike the traditional 10--fold CV, which can lead to overly optimistic model performance estimates when data points are spatially clustered \citep{roberts2017}, the spatial version partitions data into spatially separated training and testing folds.
+This ensures that the testing data are spatially independent from the training data, providing more realistic assessments of model generalization to new geographic areas.